The Kidney Clinic

 Acute Kidney Injury (AKI)

-Acute kidney injury (AKI), which is also referred to as acute renal failure (ARF), is when your kidneys suddenly stop working properly.
+Acute kidney injury (AKI) or acute renal failure, is when your kidneys experience a sudden and often reversible decline in kidney function.
+When this occurs, the kidneys are not able to eliminate waste products from your blood effectively and have difficulty in maintaining the right balance of salt, acidity and fluid in your body.
+This will affect the normal functioning of other organs, such as the brain, heart, and lungs.
 It can range from a minor loss to a complete loss of kidney function.
-In acute kidney injury, the kidneys are not able to effectively remove waste products from your blood and have difficulty maintaining the right balance of salt, acidity and fluid in your body.
-This will affect the normal functioning of other organs, such as the brain, heart, and lungs.

 Symptoms